stanwood/handbook/README.md

 - All feature/hotfix branches must be merged into the release branch via pull requests during the sprint
 - Commit & push approx. all 3 hours
 - Create pull request for every issue before you move to "Code Review" and assign the reviewer in GitHub
-- On "go live": Lead merges to master, creates a tag and adds release notes from Jira, PM:
+- On "go live": Project lead merges to master, creates a tag and adds release notes from Jira

 ### Naming

 For Jira and Toggl to auto import the code changes, we need to follow some naming conventions.

+- Pull request:
-- Pull request: SEL-123 {Ticket description}
+	- _github_: SEL-123 {Ticket description}
+	- _gitlab_: #123 Ticket description
+		- reference the ticket in the description as well, e.g. "See #123" to have an easy to use backlink to the original ticket so that the reviewers can check the ticket contents and can enable time tracking on that ticket.
+		- **Remove the default "Closes #123" as it will close the ticket right after merging which is NOT what we want**
-- Branch: feature,hotfix,bugfix/SEL-123-{ticket-description}
+- Branch:
+	- Use `-` for whitespaces in the branch name (just as gitlab does when it auto-creates the branch for you), don't use `_`
+	- _github_: feature,hotfix,bugfix/SEL-123-{ticket-description}, e.g.
+		- feature/SEL-12-awesome-feature
+		- hotfix/SEL-13-awesome-hotfix (fixing something in master)
+		- bugfix/SEL-14-awesome-bugfix (fixing)
+	- _gitlab_: 123-{ticket-description} (best create the branch directly from the ticket via the web UI and then check it out locally)
+- Commit:
-- Commit: SEL-123 {ticket description} or SEL-123 {commit description}
+	- _github_: SEL-123 {commit description}
+	- _gitlab_: #123 {commit description}

-`ticket-description` does not have to be the same as `Summary` in Jira.
+`ticket-description` in branch names does not have to be the same as `Summary` in Jira/gitlab as there can be multiple branches per ticket.
 You can rephrase it as long as the meaning does not get lost.

 ### Code Review